vipul2802/o365hq.com/content/blog/We’re excited to announce that Microsoft has acquired FSLogix.md

 In September 2018, Microsoft announced Windows Virtual Desktop -- a Microsoft 365 service that empowers customers to run a modern desktop experience on Azure.
-Office 365 ProPlus is already the best Office experience.
+Microsoft 365 Apps for enterprise is already the best Office experience.
-With the FSLogix acquisition, customers will benefit from the faster load times for user profiles in Outlook and OneDrive, enabling Office 365 ProPlus to deliver even higher performance in multiuser virtual environments (including Windows Virtual Desktop).
+With the FSLogix acquisition, customers will benefit from the faster load times for user profiles in Outlook and OneDrive, enabling Microsoft 365 Apps for enterprise to deliver even higher performance in multiuser virtual environments (including Windows Virtual Desktop).